Therapy for Emotional & Narcissistic Abuse in Oklahoma

 Is my relationship abusive?

-Emotional abuse, including narcissistic abuse, can leave deep and lasting wounds.
 You may feel confused, invalidated, or emotionally drained—constantly questioning your worth or even your sense of reality.
-Narcissistic abuse often involves manipulation, gaslighting, and emotional neglect, leaving you trapped in a cycle of self-doubt and shame.
-These harmful patterns can take a significant toll on your mental health, eroding your confidence and trust in yourself.
+That’s not weakness.
+That’s the impact of manipulation, gaslighting, and emotional harm, leaving you trapped in a cycle of self-doubt and shame .

 • Understand the trauma: Identifying the patterns of abuse and how they’ve shaped your thoughts, feelings, and behaviors.